Starbix/pynigma/README.md

 # pynigma

+> An Enigma M3 emulator written in Python 3

 [![license](https://img.shields.io/github/license/starbix/pynigma.svg)](https://github.com/starbix/pynigma)

-This python program should emulate an Enigma M3, which was used by the Navy, Airforce and Army.
+This python program emulates an Enigma M3, which was used by the Navy, Airforce and Army.
 The M3 three uses 3 wheels while the M4 uses 4 wheels.
 The two machines are only compatible with each other with certain settings.

 Support for other rotors, UKWs (Umkehrwalzen) and ETWs (Eintrittswalzen) can easily be added.